BattlesnakeOfficial/docs/docs/quickstart.md

 4. Create a new game and test the new behavior
 5. Repeat until unstoppable

-For example, you may want to not move out of bounds when your Battlesnake is close to the edge of the board.
+**For example...** you may want to not move out of bounds when your Battlesnake is close to the edge of the board.
 You can use your Battlesnake's body position and information about the game to detect this case and prevent it from making those moves.

-Here are some common initial goals to help you develop and improve your Battlesnake early on.
+Here are some great goals to help you develop and improve your Battlesnake early on.
 Completing these will help you become ready to join a competitive Leaderboard or play multiplayer against your friends.

 * ✅ Avoid moving out of bounds
 * ✅ Avoid colliding with yourself
 * ✅ Avoid colliding with other Battlesnakes
 * ✅ Try to move towards food

-For details on how the move request and other requests work, we recommend reading through the [Battlesnake API Reference](api/index.md).
+For details on how the move request and other requests work, we recommend reading through the [Battlesnake API Reference](api/index).

 ## Additional resources

-This guide has helped you build and deploy your first Battlesnake using [Replit](https://replit.com) and an [Official Starter Project](starter-projects.md), and has reviewed the steps necessary to get it registered in your Battlesnake account and running your very first games.

-But this only scratches the surface!
+This guide only scratches the surface of Battlesnake!

-Check out the [Battlesnake Game Rules](guides/playing/rules.md) and [Tips & Tricks](guides/tips/general.md) guide to making sure you understand how to program your Battlesnake to win the most games possible.
-You may have also noticed there are different [Game Modes](guides/playing/modes.md) to explore that provide different challenges for your Battlesnake.
+Check out the [Battlesnake Game Rules](rules) and [Tips & Tricks](tips/general) to make sure you understand how to program your Battlesnake to win the most games possible.
+You may have also noticed there are different [Maps](maps) that provide different challenges for your Battlesnake.

-You can also check out the [Battlesnake Awesome List](https://github.com/xtagon/awesome-battlesnake), built by [Xtagon](https://play.battlesnake.com/profile/xtagon) and maintained by the community for more great Battlesnake resources.
-Anyone may [contribute](https://github.com/xtagon/awesome-battlesnake/blob/master/CONTRIBUTING.md), so if you know of any interesting resources or wish to share your own creations, [open a pull request](https://github.com/xtagon/awesome-battlesnake/pulls).
+You can also check out the [Battlesnake Awesome List](https://github.com/BattlesnakeOfficial/awesome-battlesnake) for more great Battlesnake resources.
+Anyone may [contribute](https://github.com/BattlesnakeOfficial/awesome-battlesnake/blob/main/CONTRIBUTING.md) so feel free to share interesting resources or your own creations!

 **Good luck, and happy programming!**